lyze237/gdx-ProjectTrianglePlatforming/README.md

 * Merging of tiles and tile collisions to reduce ghosting issues

 You can ignore an object, tile collision object, or tile by adding a custom boolean property `ptpIgnore` and set it to `true`.

+And at last you can change the type of the body by setting `ptpBodyType` to any of the 3 BodyDef types: `StaticBody`, `KinematicBody`, `DynamicBody`

 ![Screenshot of the Tiled Ignore property](images/tiled_ignore.png)